rapidsai/raft/docs/source/cpp_api/core.rst

 Core
 ====

-This page provides C++ class references for the publicly-exposed elements of the core package.
+This page provides C++ class references for the publicly-exposed elements of the `raft/core` package.
+The `raft/core` headers require minimal dependencies, can be compiled without `nvcc`, and thus are safe to expose on your own public APIs.
+Aside from the headers in the `raft/core` include directory, any headers in the codebase with the suffix `_types.hpp` are also safe to expose in public APIs.

 handle_t
 ########